skytreader/felinium/readme.markdown

 # felinium

 Selenium for cats, or, Chad does not code while other people are watching.
+This was not designed without Chad speaking in the background.

 Set-up